fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/lectures/tools.md

 does happen, DM me and if I'm available I will unblock you.

 The data on the server is backed up every morning.
-If you lose your code and want to access what you had when the backup happened, DM me on Discord and I will help you get it.
+If you lose your code and want to access what you had when the backup happened, DM me on Slack and I will help you get it.

 ## Using the Linux shell